-And, mark you keenly, there is no evidence stronger, viewed simply as evidence regardless of moral conclusions involved, none stronger, clearer nor more convincing, evidentially, than the recorded facts in the case of the conversion on the Damascus road of this man Saul, taken in connection with his wide influence in the spread of the Christian faith.
+And, mark you keenly, there is no evidence stronger, viewed simply as evidence regardless Acts ix, 1-22 with parallels. of moral conclusions involved, none stronger, clearer nor more convincing, evidentially, than the recorded facts in the case of the conversion on the Damascus road of this man Saul, taken in connection with his wide influence in the spread of the Christian faith.